indiehosters/static/README.md

-# static
+# laverna
-Static web app
+Laverna application for IndieHosters